chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] have a -ask flag for profile command that will allow user to manually select if they want to use specifc piece of the profile, can skip certain things like template,settings, or scripts
+- [x] finish implementing the action that profiles perform
+- [x] allow master settings.yml to list available profiles, if a user deletes one from list, it will be removed, if a user adds a new name, a blank one will be created.
+- [x] copy profile scripts to built-in scripts folder? copy template folder to built-in template folder?
+Copying allows users to separate from modifying the actual repo and personally modifying their settings/scripts/templates post-importing a profile.
+Helps alleviate conflicts that may arise when trying to update the profile and while someone has indeed changed their scripts to work for them.
+- [x] can always make real edits to the repo, update the repo, and then rerun the profile
 - [x] ensure all paths are case sensitive for linux filesystems
 - [x] refresh-rate setting, can set how often to automatically refresh the workspace's market repositories to see if any new blocks or versions are available (-1 -> all the time, 0 -> no automatics, 1 -> once a day, 2 -> twice a day, 24 -> every hour, 96 -> every 15 minutes, 1440 (max) -> every minute)
 - [o] accept CHANGELOG* as glob pattern value to take CHANGELOG or CHANGELOG.md for release command -> skipped